Marc Platt (producer): Film and television

+Theatre

 Platt has produced numerous productions on the Broadway stage with his first official credit being Wicked earning his first Tony Award for Best Musical nomination.
 He was also nominated for Tony Award for Best Revival of a Musical for Pal Joey in 2009 and Tony Award for Best Play for Indecent in 2017.
 He won the Tony Award for Best Musical for The Band's Visit in 2018 and for A Strange Loop in 2022.
 He will also produce the upcoming stage adaptation of La La Land.

 Personal life

 Platt and his wife Julie (née Beren) also a Penn graduate and trustee of the university, live in the Los Angeles area.
 They funded the construction of a performing arts rehearsal and performance space on the campus, the Platt Student Performing Arts House.
 Platt is a Penn Glee Club alumnus and supporter.
 His company has taken at least one Penn student intern a year since its inception.

 The Platts have five children, including, Ben Platt and Jonah Platt, both actors and singers.